mmontero89101/Practical-Work-1/README.md

 Luis - Today, 21st of April, I've created the Runway and Aircraft Status enums in separated files for better reading and also created the Runway class.

+Luis- I've moved the project to the src file, created the class airport and defined a little bit with some methods, although is not complete"